2021 Kyrgyz presidential election: Background

 On 24 October 2020, the Central Electoral Commission of Kyrgyzstan (BShK) announced that an early presidential election would be held on 10 January 2021.
 The announcement of the early election occurred after several weeks of public protests and political chaos which caused the resignation of President Sooronbai Jeenbekov.
 The upheaval followed accusations of election corruption occurring in the October 2020 parliamentary elections, which were subsequently annulled by the Central Electoral Commission.

-These elections follow an extended period of upheaval and represent a culmination of popular discontent stemming from the perceived ‘mismanagement’ of the COVID-19 pandemic, and widespread political corruption.
-These elections will invoke Kyrgyzstan’s 3rd ‘formal’ change of government (5th when considering the effects of two ‘informal’ altercations – a ‘constitutional coup’ in 2017, and the “large demonstration gone wrong” of the 5th of October 2020) in recent years.
+These elections follow an extended period of upheaval and represent a culmination of popular discontent stemming from the perceived 'mismanagement' of the COVID-19 pandemic, and widespread political corruption.
+These elections will invoke Kyrgyzstan's 3rd 'formal' change of government (5th when considering the effects of two 'informal' altercations – a 'constitutional coup' in 2017, and the "large demonstration gone wrong" of the 5th of October 2020) in recent years.

-Former- President Jeenbekov had “failed to attend to public grievances”, and as such a “crisis of authentic figures” would soon emerge in the aftermath of his ousting from power in October 2020.
-Prominent nationalist political figure Sadyr Japarov would rise to “fill” this political space – freed from prison by protestors and assuming the role of inter-rim prime minister following the resignation of Jeenbekov.
-Amid national “revolutionary fervor”, Japarov was acquitted of an 11.5-year sentence for kidnapping a local official. and became Kyrgyzstan’s acting president with plans for new constitutional and presidential elections.
+Former President Jeenbekov had "failed to attend to public grievances", and as such a "crisis of authentic figures" emerged in the aftermath of his ousting from power in October 2020.
+Prominent nationalist political figure Sadyr Japarov rose to "fill" this political space after being freed from prison by protestors and assuming the role of interim prime minister following the resignation of Jeenbekov.
+Amid national "revolutionary fervor", Japarov was acquitted of an 11.5-year sentence for kidnapping a local official and became Kyrgyzstan's acting president with plans for new constitutional and presidential elections.
 Japarov cites a clean reputation, with no record of corruption.